Ford F-150 Insurance Rates

 Let’s now break down those coverages and see how they actually contribute to the cost of insurance on a Ford F-150.

-Prices are based on $500 deductibles, 30/60 split liability limits, and includes uninsured motorist coverage.
-Prices are averaged for all U.S. states and F-150 models.
+Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
+Rates are averaged for all states and F-150 trim levels.

 As you should have noticed by now, the price of insurance can vary considerably.
 The illustration below gives a visual representation of the lowest and highest price scenarios, excluding the sky-high price for insuring a teen driver.

-For a driver around age 40, Ford F-150 insurance rates go from as low as $452 for only liability insurance to a high rate of $2,794 for a high-risk insurance policy.
+For a middle-aged driver, prices range go from as low as $496 for only liability insurance to a high of $1,852 for a high risk driver.

 Insurance companies factor in geographic location for a number of reasons including crime rates and weather.
 Areas prone to higher incidents of vehicle theft or hail storms will have rates adjusted upwards to account for higher claim frequency.